 In 1852 he entered the Royal Academy of Antwerp in Belgium, where he studied Dutch and Flemish art under Gustaf Wappers.
 Alma-Tadema won many prestigious awards during her four years as a student.

-(Lodewijk) took historical costume lessons from Jan de Taeye.
-Although De Taeye was not a distinguished painter, Alma-Tadema respected her.
-He became a studio assistant working with him for three years.
-De Taeye introduced books that affect Merovingian issues at the beginning of his career.
+Before leaving school, towards the end of 1855, he took lessons in historical costume from painter and professor Louis (Lodewijk) Jan de Taeye.
+Although De Taeye was not a distinguished painter, Alma-Tadema respected him.
+She became the studio assistant working with him for three years.
+De Taeye introduced books that influenced his desire to revive Merovingian subjects early in his career.

 Then he returned to Leeuwarden.
 Here he studied with the painter Baron Jan August Hendrik Leys.
 Under his guidance, Alma-Tadema produced his first major work: The Education of Clovis' Children (1861).
 When this painting was exhibited at the Art Congress in Antwerp that year, it caused a stir among critics and artists.
 It is said that he laid the foundation for his fame.

 After settling in England, where he would spend the rest of his life, Alma-Tadema reached the pinnacle of his career.
 He became one of the most famous and highly paid artists of his time.
 In 1871 he met many of the great pre-Raphaelite painters.

 In 1873 he made a voyage in Continental Europe.
 He went to Brussels, Germany and Italy.
 In Italy he toured the ancient ruins again.
 He bought a large number of photographs, often consisting of relics.
 This started a large collection of folios containing enough archival material to document the use of future paintings to complete.
 In January 1876 he rented a studio in Rome.
 The family returned to London in April and visited the Paris Salon on the way back.